 Of course, what he meant was, what is this bright, vague figure protruding above the far side of the truck which is about to disappear into the blackness?

-A little while later, Andrews and I were parked along the road where it happened, identifiable by the skid marks from Jill’s truck near the bridge that was barely noticeable, except for the short stretch of guardrails on both sides of the road.
+A little while later, Andrews and I were parked along the road where it happened, identifiable by the skid marks from Jill’s truck near the short bridge that was barely noticeable, except for the guardrails on both sides of the road.
 The nearest of any other obvious marks were way down the road by the Paradise.

 The scene struck me in a peculiar way.
 We were standing in the same spot on a road that I’ve driven and walked along countless times, looking at the same endless cornfield that I’ve viewed for years, which is about as mundane as any other Nebraska cornfield.
 And yet it now seemed oddly unfamiliar and left me with a feeling of disquiet.

 Nevertheless, once again, I recounted the event and showed where I was and where it came from and where it went into the field.

 Andrews looked for footprints on the woods’ side of the road but didn’t find any.
 He observed one set of footprints on the cornfield side of the road, but they just looped a short distance and I remarked that Tyler was there.
 He took pictures as he investigated.
 He looked for any damaged cornstalks.
 It didn’t take long for him to walk far enough into the cornfield where I couldn’t see him anymore, obscured as he was by all the growth.